nnmkkt/AURA/README.md

 GUI polish
 Code unspaghetting  (like i can ever do that lmao)
 Rewrite that shit in normal language and not AutoHotKey (probably wouldnt happen, but who knows)
-Figure out why AURA eats up a crapton of ram and fix it (aka rewrite that shit in normal language)
+~~Figure out why AURA eats up a crapton of ram and fix it (aka rewrite that shit in normal language)~~ DONE!
+Even without rewriting lol